 Posting stunning pictures of your creations to your bakery’s social media pages can make mouths water, but you can use social media to do so much more.
 The various platforms can be helpful in attracting new customers, engaging with current ones, and developing relationships with people that will do some promoting of their own to promote your brand.
+And one of the best parts is that it’s low-cost marketing!

 Some of the social media best practices here can be used across multiple platforms, allowing you to streamline your efforts and make it easier for you to focus on what you do best: running your bakery business.
 When you are able to strike a balance of posts you will find people interacting with your brand in new and surprising ways.

-Facebook is all about friends, family and shared interests.
+Facebook is all about friends, family, and shared interests.
 Chances are, if you can get someone’s friends and family talking about your bakery, then they are more likely to interact with your promotional material.

 Draw customers in by posting about discounts or giveaways that revolve around sharing your post or liking your bakery’s Facebook page.
 This is especially helpful if you are in the beginning stages of marketing through social media to build your audience.